 There are a few exceptions however.
 Beef is taxed highly, even beef from EU countries.
 Duty on some beef products can rise above CHF 20 per kg.
 Milk (CHF 0.18 per kg), cream and butter (CHF 7.65 per kg), are other products with duty if imported from the EU.
 Swiss dairy and beef farmers are both heavily subsidised and well shielded from foreign competition by import duties.

 On the other hand, many cheeses attract no duty.
 For example Brie and Camembert imported from France attract no duty.

 Myth 3: higher Swiss distribution costs justify higher prices

 According to the same study, distribution costs are higher in Switzerland by only around 2%.
 Set against generally lower Swiss staff costs, this difference is insignificant.

 Low Swiss VAT should bring lower prices

 For items attracting the top rate of VAT, Switzerland has a cost advantage.
 For example a pair of shoes would attract 22% VAT in Italy, 20% in France and Austria and 19% in Germany.
 With a top VAT rate of 8%, Swiss retailers have a clear pricing advantage, however this VAT advantage is rarely seen by consumers.

 The products compared are the same.
 There is no quality difference.

 The study’s price comparisons are based on a limited list of items, unlikely to represent typical shopping baskets.
 Those selected are directly comparable however.
 For example a jar of Nutella is the same in Switzerland as it is in France or Germany.
 There is no quality difference.
 Quality differences might exist for produce not covered by the study, like fresh meat and vegetables.
-Prices differences for these products are often higher.
+However, the quality differences would need to be significant given the often larger prices differences on these products.

 Elements missing from the study